-He has held various positions at Bank of America Malaysia Berhad during his 17-year tenure before joining BA Associates Sdn.
-Bhd. ("BA Associates") as a Principal and KGB as a Director.
+He has held various positions at Bank of America Malaysia Berhad during his 17-year tenure before joining BA Associates Sdn Bhd ("BA Associates") as a Principal and KGB as a Director.
 He left Bank of America Malaysia Berhad as the Principal, Head of Corporate Finance which he held from 1997 to 2001.
 At BA Associates, he provides corporate finance consultancy services, assist clients in debt and equity capital raising and mergers and acquisitions.
-He is also a Director of a few private limited companies.

-TAN CHUAN YONG aged 59, Malaysian Senior Independent Non-Executive Director
+TAN CHUAN YONG aged 60, Malaysian Senior Independent Non-Executive Director

 Mr Tan Chuan Yong was appointed as an Independent Non-Executive Director of the Company on 11 September 2009 and identified as a Senior Independent Non-Executive Director on 29 April 2013.
 He is the Chairman of the Nomination Committee.
-He is also a member of the Audit Committee.
-Remuneration Committee and Option Committee.
+He is also a member of the Audit Committee, Remuneration Committee and Option Committee.
 He holds a Barrister-at-Law from the Honourable Society of Lincoln's Inn.
 He was admitted to the English Bar in 1982 and the Malaysian Bar in 1983.
 He is currently an Advocate & Solicitor and practising as a Partner in Messrs Tan Chuan Yong & S.M.
 Chan, Advocates & Solicitors.
 He has been a member of the Malaysian Bar since 1983.
 He is also a Notary Public.

-Mr Tan is currently an Independent Non-Executive Director of TAFI Industries Berhad, a public company listed on the Main Market of Bursa Securities and also a Director of a few private limited companies.
+Mr Tan is currently an Independent Non-Executive Director of TAFI Industries Berhad, a public company listed on the Main Market of Bursa Malaysia Securities Berhad and also a Director of a few private limited companies.

-BOARD OF DIRECTORS' PROFILE
+BOARD OF DIRECTORS' PROFILE cont'd

-VICE ADMIRAL (RETIRED) DATUK HAJI JAMIL BIN HAJI OSMAN Aged 57, Malaysian Independent Non-Executive Director
+VICE ADMIRAL (RETIRED) DATUK HAJI JAMIL BIN HAJI OSMAN Aged 58, Malaysian Independent Non-Executive Director